aswinayyolath/stretch-kafka-docs/docs/entityoperator.md

 - User authentication still works as long as secrets (TLS/SCRAM) were distributed to all clusters.
 - Topics and ACLs remain intact but cannot be updated or created until the central cluster recovers.

-Kafka clients (producers and consumers) can still authenticate and connect to Kafka brokers in the surviving clusters as long as the necessary authentication credentials (secrets) are available in those clusters.

-If the KafkaUser secrets only exist in the central cluster, then when it goes down, clients in other clusters cannot authenticate to Kafka brokers.
-However, if these secrets were already copied to all clusters where brokers are running, authentication will still work even if the central cluster is down.
+## What Happens If No Cluster Has KafkaUser and KafkaTopic CRs?

+If the central cluster is the only one hosting KafkaUser and KafkaTopic CRs, then when it goes down:

+1. User Authentication Risks

+   - Kafka brokers in surviving clusters rely on existing secrets for authentication.
+   - If KafkaUser secrets were only stored in the central cluster and not replicated, brokers in other clusters will be unable to authenticate client requests.
+   - New client connections will fail since brokers cannot verify credentials.
+   - Existing client connections may remain active if they were authenticated before the central cluster failure, but they will eventually be disconnected when session timeouts occur.

+2. Topic Management Limitations

+   - Topics that were already created will continue to exist and function normally.
+   - Clients can still produce and consume messages only if they are already authenticated before the central cluster failure.
+   - No new topics can be created or updated since the KafkaTopic CRs and Entity Operator are unavailable.

+### Mitigation Strategies

-To avoid authentication failures when the central cluster goes down, you must:
+To ensure Kafka clients remain functional even when the central cluster goes down, we should implement the following best practices

-- Replicate KafkaUser secrets across all clusters where Kafka brokers exist.
+✅ Replicate KafkaUser secrets across all clusters where Kafka brokers exist.

+- This ensures authentication remains functional even if the central cluster is unavailable.

+✅ Ensure Kafka brokers cache authentication data where possible(This needs verification).

+- Some authentication mechanisms (like SCRAM) allow brokers to cache credentials temporarily.
+- This can help avoid immediate authentication failures if the central cluster is temporarily down.

+✅ Alternatively we can Explore options like KafkaAccess Operator.
+This reduces dependency on a single cluster for authentication.